openlabs/nereid/docs/installation.rst

 your shell has changed to show the active environment).

-Now you can just enter the following command to get Nereid activated in your virtualenv
+Now you can just enter the following command to get Nereid activated in your
+virtualenv:

 .. code-block:: sh

     $ pip install Nereid

-A few seconds later and you are good to go.
+A few seconds, and you are good to go.

 System-Wide Installation